Myriopteris: Taxonomy

 The genus was first described in 1852 by A.L.A.
-Fée, who separated it from Cheilanthes proper by the presence of red hairs among the sporangia and a scarious (hardened) indusium formed from the leaf margin.
+Fée, who separated it from Cheilanthes proper by the presence of red hairs among the sporangia and a scarious (hardened) false indusium formed from the leaf margin.
 He typified it on Myriopteris marsupianthes.
 Fée described the division of the leaf into numerous small, beadlike segments, all capable of bearing spores, which may have led him to choose the name Myriopteris; "myrio-" means "very many" and "pteris" means "fern".
 John Smith recognized Myriopteris in his Cultivated Ferns of 1857, noting the "minute, orbicular or cuneiform, concave" ultimate segments typical of species in the genus.
 However, most authors until the 21st century preferred to include the genus in Cheilanthes.
+The lip-like false indusia gave rise to the name Cheilanthes, and members of that genus in the broad sense, including Myriopteris, are commonly known as "lip ferns".

 The development of molecular phylogenetic methods showed that the traditional broad circumscription of Cheilanthes is polyphyletic.
 Many of the morphological characters that have traditionally been used to separate the cheilanthoid ferns into genera, including Cheilanthes, are homoplasious; that is, they have appeared independently in unrelated groups, probably as a result of convergent evolution in arid environments.

 A molecular phylogeny of 157 cheilanthoid species by Michael D. Windham et al. in 2009 revealed seven well-supported clades within the group.
 One of these included a number of mostly North American species usually placed in Cheilanthes sensu lato.
 They informally referred to this group as the myriopterids, Myriopteris being the most senior genus whose type specimen was included in the clade.
 Further phylogenetic analysis by Eiserhardt et al., in the course of a study on cheilanthoid evolutionary radiation in the Cape Floristic Region, also supported the existence of the myriopterid clade and showed that Cheilanthes rawsonii, an African endemic, was deeply nested in it, its closest relative being C. parryi.
 After more extensive sampling within the clade, Amanda Grusz and Windham revived Myriopteris in 2013 and provided names in it for all species in the myriopterid clade.

-Further molecular studies by Grusz et al. confirmed the monophyly of this group, and showed that its species can be divided among three well-supported clades.
+Further molecular studies by Grusz et al. confirmed the monophyly of this group and showed that its species can be divided among three well-supported clades.
 These were informally referred to by the epithet of a prominent species in the clade, without formal taxonomic rank; they are the alabamensis clade (A), covillei clade (C), and lanosa clade (L).

 The genus Cheilosoria was described by Conde Vittore Trevisan in 1877 to accommodate Cheilanthes allosuroides, now M. allosuroides, and a few other species of Cheilanthes with long sori along the veins and relatively unmodified false indusia.
 That genus was lectotypified on C. allosuroides by Edwin Copeland in 1947.
 If the alabamensis clade were to be treated as a separate genus, Cheilosoria would be the senior name for it.